 Application: Departments are invited to submit one nominee per department to the Dean of Students office.
 They will be forwarded to an internal selection committee, which will consider the applications from across the campus and select three for recommendation to the Liebmann Fund in New York.
 Students who wish to be nominated should contact their departments for more information.

 Each year, the College provides up to five Stuart Tave Teaching Fellowships.
-Each department in the Humanities Division may sponsor up to two advanced graduate students who then compete for these fellowships across the Humanities Division.
-The final decision on fellowships is made by a divisional selection committee convened by the Humanities Collegiate Divison.
-Teaching Fellows will receive a minimum of $5,000 for the individual undergraduate course they will teach in the College.
+At a minimum, teaching Fellows will receive the standard College lectureship rate ($5,000) for the individual undergraduate course they will teach in the College.
 This fellowship is for one quarter only.
-Recipients of the Tave fellowships may not defer the fellowships to a later year.
+Recipients of these fellowships may not defer the fellowships to a later year.

 and ENGL 25925

 Decisions by the Stuart Tave Selection Committee are made in late February.
-Questions regarding the Stuart Tave Fellowship should be addressed to Norah O'Donnell
+Questions regarding the Stuart Tave Fellowship should be addressed to Hannah Stark

 Foreign Language and Area Studies fellowships are for Ph.D. students in their first five years or two-year M.A. students in their second years who must study certain languages for their programs.
-In 2017-2018, the University will be accepting applications for languages in five world areas: East Europe, Latin America, Middle East, South Asia and East Asia.
+In 2018-2019, the University will be accepting applications for languages in three world areas: East Europe, Middle East, and East Asia.
 The FLAS program provides funding for study on campus during the academic year and on campus or elsewhere (domestic or abroad) during the summer.

-Humanities CMES, LACS, and doctoral students who will register for qualifying language courses in the year of the fellowship are strongly encouraged to apply for an Academic Year FLAS.
-Students receiving no stipend in the fellowship year who are awarded a FLAS will receive a $15,000 stipend and student life fee coverage in addition to their University of Chicago Fellowship.
+Humanities CMES, MAPH TLO, LACS, and doctoral students who will register for qualifying language courses in the year of the fellowship are strongly encouraged to apply for an Academic Year FLAS.
+Students receiving no stipend in the fellowship year who are awarded a FLAS will receive a $15,000 stipend, tuition aid (amount dependent on their program), and student life fee coverage.
 Students receiving a stipend/teaching renumeration combination in the fellowship year will receive, in addition to their University of Chicago fellowship, a $3,000 stipend and student life fee coverage.

 Summer award benefits for all students: $2,500 stipend and up to $5,000 in tuition for study off campus.